-Considering the directive announcing that staff should work from home where possible, we wanted to share some tips that we hope will help you or your workforce adapt if you’re remote working for the first time.
+Considering the directive announcing that staff should work from home where possible, we wanted to share some tips.
+We hope these tips will help you or your workforce adapt if you’re remote working for the first time.

 At Spherica, we’ve always supported remote working and have the capacity to deliver almost all of our services remotely.
-A significant proportion of our workforce already works from home so we’re familiar with the pros and cons and have developed an infrastructure and culture that embraces both remote and location-based work.
+A significant proportion of our workforce already works from home.
+We’re familiar with the pros and cons and have developed an infrastructure and culture that embraces remote and location-based work.

-We’re now in the thick of helping our customers to adapt their IT infrastructure and transition their workforce to remote working.
-Managing the technology side of this comes easily to us because developing ultra-connected IT environments is what we do, but helping individuals adopt new ways of working brings challenges that technology can’t always address.
+We’re now in the thick of helping our customers adapt their IT infrastructure and transition their workforce to remote working.
+Managing the technology side of this comes easily to us because developing ultra-connected IT environments is what we do.
+However, helping individuals adopt new ways of working brings challenges that technology can’t always address.

 Can it really work?

-Some business owners will be concerned that employee productivity will suffer away from the office, but research suggests that the opposite is true.
+Some business owners are concerned employee productivity will suffer away from the office, but research suggests the opposite is true.
 According to this OddsMonkey report, productivity, motivation and happiness are generally higher amongst remote workers.
 Although the current situation makes this far from a ‘normal’ experience for most, remote working really can work for many businesses that have not yet embraced it.

 Having worked from home for many years myself, I’ve always been an advocate.
 I get more work done, I focus better because I have fewer distractions, and if I pop to make a coffee then I’m generally still thinking about work and not catching up on the latest office gossip with Karen!
 My mind is 100% on the job in my working hours – but I also know when to switch off and get back to my personal life.